julianjelfs/omni-search/README.md

 To parse text and receive a list of Search Tokens just call the `parse` function with the current date (required for relative and partial date parsing) and the input text.

 See the examples directory for sample usage.

+See the test for detailed information on how each parser is expected to work.